salvemundi/salvemundi.nl-laravel/README.md

 Create an env file.
 The example env file should get you along the way.

+If you don't want to run a webserver and database on your own computer you can also use [Docker](https://docs.docker.com/get-docker/).
+I have made a Dockerfile that you will have to build first.
+However, you can just do: `docker compose up -d`.
+That will startup the project.

 We are using [Microsoft Graph](https://docs.microsoft.com/en-us/graph/), therefore we have API tokens.
 Meaning that a lot of functionality of the site is broken if you don't have Microsoft Graph api tokens.
 However, if you are a part of the IT-commission of Salve Mundi we will trust you with these tokens.